5 Agile Values incl. Retrospective Template

 Openness: We are open to constructive feedback and grow from it.

-As you can see from the graphic, the “Health Check Retro: The 5 Agile Values” is a somewhat unconventional retrospective.
-Here, the individual questions are not answered by self-formulated answers, but by a scale (Bad - Very Good).
-On the basis of the mood in the team, you can then focus on and reflect on the corresponding values of the 5 Agile Values.
+As you can already see from the graphic, the âHealth Check Retro: The 5 Agile Valuesâ is a somewhat unconventional retrospective.
+Here, the individual questions are initially not answered with self-formulated responses, but via a scale (Poor - Very Good).
+Based on the mood within the team, you can then focus on and reflect on the corresponding values of the 5 Agile Values.

 If you want to see more Retrospective Templates this article is surely interesting for you: 22 Refreshing Agile Retrospective Templates in 2023